Low-Carb Dog Food

 Most dog nutrition experts give a range of percentages of protein to seek.
 Giving your dog the minimum amount of protein may be just fine for your dog.
 If your dog is a working dog or gets a lot of exercise, he may need a diet that provides a minimum of 30 percent protein, or even more.
 The main thing to be aware of is balancing the total protein and fat totals with what is left, the carb content.

-How to Transition Your Pet to a Low-Carb Dog Food Diet
+How to Transition Your Pet to a Low-Carb Diet

 Darwin’s Dog Food Is Naturally Lower in Carbohydrates

-We provide a library of articles in the hope of providing consumers with useful information to help their pets.
-And, primarily, we produce affordable, high-quality raw dog and cat meals which we ship directly to consumers so they are as fresh and convenient as possible.
+Primarily, we produce affordable, high-quality raw food meals for pets which we ship directly to consumers so they are as fresh and convenient as possible.
 Our meals are high in protein, gluten-free, wheat free, and are created to provide complete and balanced nutrition.
-We encourage you to learn more about our meals for dogs and meals for cats.
+We encourage you to learn more about our meals for dogs and meals for cats .

 If you think you might want a trial of Darwin’s (at an introductory price), we would love to send you our meals and hear how much your dog or cat loves them.